-INDICATOR HOW ARE WE DOING: Change since last period 1.1) Percent of housing starts in primary growth/rural areas € Well: housing starts in primary growth areas increased by 3% 1.2) Hectares change (inclusions/exclusions) to ALR Ð Little change : only 2.4 hectares were excluded from the ALR.
-1.3) Median home prices (CPI adjusted) $\ominus$ Well: Median home price dropped by 6.2%, a benefit for affordability.
-1.4) Affordability ratio (median home price to median household income) G Poorly: While the affordability ratio improved, dropping from to 6.7 to 6.1, it is still well beyond common thresholds of 3.0 or 3.5.
-1.5) Number of housing starts by type € Well: only 58% of new dwellings were single family compared to the historic average of approximately 67%.
+INDICATOR HOW ARE WE DOING: Change since last period 1.1) Percent of housing starts in primary growth/rural areas € Well: housing starts in primary growth areas increased by 6% 1.2) Hectares change (inclusions/exclusions) to ALR 8 Little change : only 1.3 hectares were excluded from the ALR.
+1.3) Median home prices (CPI adjusted) G Poorly: Median home price increased by 32.5%, a detriment for affordability.
+1.4) Affordability ratio (median home price to median household income) ¢ Poorly: The affordability ratio worsened, increasing from to 6.7 to 7.8, well beyond common thresholds of 3.0 or 3.5.
+1.5) Number of housing starts by type € Well: only 43% of new dwellings were single family units compared to the historic average of approximately 67%.